Hypoxic ischemic encephalopathy (HIE) is a brain injury. It happens when the brain does not get enough oxygen.

-- Life-sustaining treatment—If brain function stops, but damage is not great, then life saving treatment is given.
+- Life-sustaining treatment—If brain function stops, but damage is not great, then life-saving treatment is given.
 This may include CPR .

 - Cooling—Cooling blankets or other means of cooling may be used to lower the body's temperature.

-- Temperature control—Cooling and rewarming the body.
+- Temperature control—Cooling and rewarming methods may be used.